top of page

 Instructions

-Place the lettuce at the bottom and top with the fruit pieces.
+Place the lettuce on the plate with fruit pieces.
 Sprinkle pomegranate seeds on top.
 Top with a healthy dose of salt, pepper, and seeds of your choice.

 Comments